 Development set to darken the beer garden

-The second threat to the pubs future is the plans to develop the small plot of the land at the side of the pub.
-The Apex Tower is a proposal for a 26-storey block containing 72 luxury apartments, by a London-based firm Arrowsmith Investments, was announced last November to wide denunciation from the pub’s owners and the Campaign for Real Ale.
+The second threat to the pub’s future is the plan to develop the small plot of land at the side of the pub.
+The Apex Tower is a proposal for a 26-storey block containing 72 luxury apartments, by London-based firm Arrowsmith Investments, announced last November to wide denunciation from the pub’s owners and the Campaign for Real Ale.

 The development, which includes a smaller tower on a tiny plot in between the pub and the nearby Jury’s Inn Hotel, contains no affordable housing.
 A viability assessment seen by The Meteor revealed that flats will be priced at upwards of £392,500 and the developer estimates upwards of £4 million in profit from the development, if it goes ahead.
 Hudd is vehemently against the tower:

 “It will sandwich my pub between two buildings.
-After that’s been built, your not going to see this little pub anymore, your going to see this massive tower.
-And it’s all metal, glass too modern.
+After that’s been built, you’re not going to see this little pub anymore, you’re going to see this massive tower.
+And it’s all metal, glass, too modern.
 It doesn’t fit with the type of building this is.
 You’ll have taken this key bit of Manchester heritage and destroyed it by building all these glass towers around it.”